JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

     !!! note
         `CEDARLING_JWT_STATUS_VALIDATION` is disabled here because most quick-start setups don't have a token status list endpoint configured.
 In production, enable it for full token revocation checking.

-6. Click `Save` to initialize Cedarling.
+6. Click on ✓ and `Save` to initialize Cedarling.

 This will start the embedded Cedarling instance in the Tarp.